 A planned new rubbish dump site in the

-will cover 1000 hectares and, in addition to being a blot on the landscape, will waste an enormous resource that could be turned into profit.
+will cover 1000 hectares and will waste an enormous resource that could be turned into profit.
 Dome Valley

 While the vast majority of waste collected in New Zealand goes into rubbish dumps, over 2000 pyrolytic plants operate across the world.